CompResearchLab/POD-Schrodinger-Equation-Solver/README.txt

 Please cite the following papers:
 * M.C.
 Cheng, A reduced-order representation of the Schrödinger equation, AIP Advances 6, 095121 (2016) https://doi.org/10.1063/1.4963835
-* M. Veresko & M.C.
-Cheng, Physics-informed Reduced-Order Learning from the First Principles for Simulation of Quantum Nanostructures, (2023). arXiv preprint arXiv:2302.00100.
+* M. Veresko, M.C.
+Cheng, Physics-informed reduced-order learning from the first principles for simulation of quantum nanostructures.
+Sci Rep 13, 6197 (2023). https://doi.org/10.1038/s41598-023-33330-9

 The following code will solve the Time Independent Schrodinger equation using POD.
 Make sure in your directory in which the code is installed you have all files located https://github.com/CompResearchLab/POD-Schrodinger-Equation-Solver.
 If you are missing a file or directory from this site the code will not run.
 The code is divided into three parts: Schro_Solver_QDs.m, POD_Library_Creation.m